North Korea's Kim says 'open to dialogue' with South Korea, will only use nukes if threatened

 Kim said he will consider sending a delegation to the Winter Olympics Games to be held in Pyeongchang, South Korea, in February.

-“North Korea’s participation in the Winter Games will be a good opportunity to show unity of the people and we wish the Games will be a success.
+“North Korea’s participation in the Winter Games will be a good opportunity to showcase the national pride and we wish the Games will be a success.
 Officials from the two Koreas may urgently meet to discuss the possibility,” Kim said.

+South Korea said it welcomed Kim’s offer to send a delegation to the Pyeongchang Games and hold talks with the South to discuss possible participation.

+“We have always stated our willingness to talk with North Korea any time and anywhere if that would help restore inter-Korean relations and lead to peace on the Korean peninsula,” a spokesman for the presidential Blue House said.

 South Korean President Moon Jae-in has said North Korea’s participation will ensure safety of the Pyeongchang Olympics and proposed last month that Seoul and Washington postpone large military drills that the North denounces as a rehearsal for war until after the Games.

+Moon took office in May last year pledging to engage Pyongyang in dialogue and restore strained ties after nearly a decade of conservative rule in the South.

+But North Korea has so far snubbed his overtures for warmer ties, including an offer to hold inter-Korean military talks about ceasing hostile activities along the border, as it tested missiles at an unpredecented pace and lambasted joint military drills between Seoul and Washington.

-Rather than encouraging U.S. measures that “threaten the security and peace of the Korean peninsula,” Seoul should instead respond to overtures from the North, Kim said.
+Rather than encouraging U.S. measures that ”threaten the security and peace of the Korean peninsula,“ Seoul should instead respond to overtures from the North, and ”stop nuclear war exercises with foreign forces, Kim said.

-A spokesperson for Moon’s office said they were still reviewing Kim’s New Year’s Day speech.

 Asked by reporters to comment on Kim’s speech, U.S. President Donald Trump simply said “we’ll see, we’ll see”, as he walked into New Year’s eve celebration at Mar-a-Lago, his elite resort in Florida.